Richard6195/Dead-reckoning-animal-movements-in-R/README.md

 #Step by step guide of using Gundog.Tracks (incl.
 Gundog.Compass operations) - to use in conjunction with supplied raw data of a penguin walking to the sea.

 #Additional R script containing various operations and functions for assessing estimates of fine-scale movements.

+For bugs, queries and suggestions, free to email the corresponding author; richard.m.g@hotmil.com